Get Your Best Mortgage Deal... FOR FREE!

 • You may have chosen the wrong lender

 If your application is declined, you will need to find out the reasons why.
-If your application was rejected because of one or more of the reasons above, then there are a number of steps you can take.
+If your application was rejected because of one or more of the reasons above, then there are several steps you can take.
 For example:

 • Take steps to improve your credit score